Gazikumukh Khanate: Personality

-Ali Kayaev, a scholar from Kumukh wrote that "Surkhay-khan II was a religious scholar, who knew Qur'an by heart.
+Ali al-Ghumuqi, a scholar from Kumukh wrote that "Surkhay-khan II was a religious scholar, who knew Qur'an by heart.
 He restored three mosques in Kumukh: Burhay mosque, Qadi mosque and Friday mosque".
 Mosque in Tpik was also reconstructed by Surkhay-khan II.
 Van Galen, officer and an eyewitness wrote: "This was a remarkable man.
 He was tall and had a formidable appearance especially in an old age.
 In the mountains he was famous for extensive teachings in the Muslim spirit, and due to his ancient family had great connections throughout Dagestan and was respected by all the neighboring people".

 Surkhay-khan II had two wives: the first was Lak and from her there were four sons and a daughter, the second wife was Avar, sister of Umma-khan of Avaria.
 "Daughter of Surkhay-khan II, Gulandash-khanum, was married to Mustafa-khan of Shirvan, a relative of Surkhay-khan II".
 Ahmed-khan Sultan of Tsakhur, son of Alkhaz-bek, was married to the daughter of Surkhay-khan II.
 Sultan of Elisu Daniyal-bek was grandson of Surkhay-khan II.
 During 1796 Surkhay-khan II was an influential ruler in Dagestan having an army of 25 thousand men.